Gerard Nierenberg: Career in negotiation

 Nierenberg first became interested in pursuing negotiation while practicing law as the result of many negative experiences at the negotiating table.
 He recognized that parties trying to win negotiations led to unsustainable relationships in business and personal relationships so he created a general framework from which individuals and groups can build long-lasting partnerships.
 Nierenberg wrote his first book exploring negotiation strategies and tactics, The Art of Negotiating, in 1968.
 The book's premise follows his belief that negotiation is a skill, not an inherited talent, so everyone may benefit from advancing their own negotiation skill level.
 His first book became a handbook to many professionals and his subsequent books were aimed to focus on specific topics within the areas of negotiation and communication.
 Through his research, Nierenberg developed a negotiation ideology based on the principle that "in a successful negotiation, everybody wins."

 Nierenberg's expertise led him into roles as a consultant and trainer working with Fortune 500 companies, academic institutions, and government agencies across the globe.
 In 1966, Nierenberg founded The Negotiation Institute, which leads seminars for organizations seeking to bolster human resources by improving negotiation and communication skills.
 Since then, Nierenberg's 22 books on negotiation and communication have been translated into over 30 languages.
 Nierenberg held the title of Chairman Emeritus of The Negotiation Institute and President of Human Rights Advocates International, an NGO member of the United Nations, until his death.

 Forbes named Nierenberg "the father of negotiation training" for his exploration of negotiation strategies and tactics as well as his decades of work disseminating the philosophy that "in a successful negotiation, everybody wins".

+Books

+Nierenberg wrote 22 books on negotiation.
+Some of his most popular books include: